-Liberia is not a mass-tourism destination, and that's part of its charm: pristine surf beaches, jungle, and a unique history in West Africa.
+Liberia is not a crowded tourist destination, and that's part of its charm: pristine surf beaches, jungle, and a unique history in West Africa.
 But getting there and having stable internet requires planning.
-With an eSIM for Liberia, you connect as soon as you land in Monrovia, without searching for a SIM store or risking expensive roaming.
-Here's coverage, local operators, how many GB to take, and how to activate it in one minute.
+With an eSIM for Liberia, you connect upon landing in Monrovia, without searching for a SIM store or risking expensive roaming.
+Here's information on coverage, local operators, how many GB to take, and how to activate it in a minute.

 Does an eSIM work in Liberia?

 Yes.
 If your mobile supports eSIM, it works in Liberia by connecting to local networks.
-You install the profile with a QR code before leaving Spain and activate data upon arrival in Monrovia.
+You install the profile with a QR code before leaving Spain and activate the data upon arrival in Monrovia.
 In a country where it's not always easy to find a reliable phone store for tourists, arriving with your connection already set up is a relief.

-Convenience is key in a destination not well-prepared for mass tourism: you don't depend on finding where to buy a SIM or registering your data at a store.
+Convenience is key in a destination not well-prepared for mass tourism: you don't depend on finding a place to buy a SIM or registering your data in a store.
 You get everything ready from home and land connected.
-You just need your phone to be eSIM compatible, which is common in recent models.
-If you have doubts, check beforehand how to know if your mobile is eSIM compatible.
+You just need your phone to be eSIM-compatible, which is common in recent models.
+If you have doubts about how the profile you're going to install works, it's a good idea to first understand what an virtual eSIM is exactly and how it differs from the traditional physical SIM.

 Where is Liberia and what to expect from the connection

-Liberia is a West African country on the Atlantic coast, between Sierra Leone, Guinea, and Ivory Coast.
-Its capital is Monrovia, the official language is English—a rarity in the region—and its currency is the Liberian dollar, although the US dollar is widely circulated.
+Liberia is a West African country on the Atlantic coast, situated between Sierra Leone, Guinea, and Ivory Coast.
+Its capital is Monrovia, the official language is English—a rarity in the region—and its currency is the Liberian dollar, though the US dollar is widely circulated.
 It is a country founded in the 19th century by freed African Americans, with a very unique culture.

 Coverage and local operators

 4G signal is reasonable in Monrovia and its metropolitan area, and in cities like Buchanan or Gbarnga.
 Outside urban centers—on the surf beaches of Robertsport, in the jungle, or on secondary roads—coverage becomes intermittent or disappears, which is common in much of West Africa.
-For the urban part and the main transfers of the trip, you will have enough data.
+For the urban part and main transfers of the trip, you will have enough data.

 How many GB you need depending on your trip